webmaster-exit-1/Custom-Image-Payload-Embedder/README.md

 # Custom Image Payload Embedder

+## Project Goal

+This project aims to create NO-CLICK payloads hidden inside of image files.

 ## Description

 This Metasploit module embeds a Metasploit payload into an image file.
 It is designed to be used on Linux platforms and allows for the stealthy execution of payloads within an innocuous-looking image file.